Jamil Douglas: Miami Dolphins

-Douglas was drafted by the Miami Dolphins in the fourth round, 114th overall, in the 2015 NFL draft.
+Douglas was selected by the Miami Dolphins in the fourth round, 114th overall, of the 2015 NFL draft.
 He played in all 16 regular-season games as a rookie with six starts.
 On September 3, 2016, he was released by the Dolphins as part of final roster cuts and was signed to the practice squad the next day.
-He was promoted to the active roster on September 29, 2016, but he was released the following day and was re-signed to the practice squad.
-He was released on October 13, 2016.
+He was promoted to the active roster on September 29, but released the following day and re-signed to the practice squad.
+He was released on October 13.

 New England Patriots

 On October 18, 2016, Douglas was signed to the New England Patriots' practice squad.
-On February 5, 2017, the Patriots appeared in Super Bowl LI.
-In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
+On February 5, 2017, the Patriots appeared in Super Bowl LI where they defeated the Atlanta Falcons by a score of 34–28 in overtime.

 On February 7, 2017, Douglas signed a futures contract with the Patriots.
-He was waived on September 2, 2017.
+He was waived on September 2.

 Atlanta Falcons

 On September 5, 2017, Douglas was signed to the Atlanta Falcons' practice squad.
-He was promoted to the active roster on December 29, 2017.
+He was promoted to the active roster on December 29.

 On September 1, 2018, Douglas was waived by the Falcons.

 Indianapolis Colts

 On September 3, 2018, Douglas was signed to the Indianapolis Colts' practice squad.
-He was released on September 10, 2018.
+He was released on September 10.

 Tennessee Titans

 On October 3, 2018, Douglas was signed to the Tennessee Titans' practice squad.
-He signed a reserve/future contract with the Titans on December 31, 2018.
+He signed a reserve/future contract with the Titans on December 31.

 Douglas started the first four games of the 2019 season at right guard.
 He would finish the season playing in 15 games, starting five.

 Buffalo Bills

 Douglas signed a one-year contract with the Buffalo Bills on April 2, 2021.
-He was released on August 31, 2021, and re-signed to the practice squad the next day.
+He was released on August 31 and re-signed to the practice squad the following day.
 He was promoted to the active roster on November 6.
-He was waived on December 11.
+Douglas was waived on December 11.